The Saddle Point Problem of Polynomials

 The proof for Theorem~\ref{thm:Cktpt:fnt} will be given in Section~\ref{sc:proof}.
-One wonders to know what is the number of complex solutions to the polynomial system~\reff{cpxkkt:Fxy} for generic polynomials $F,g,h$.
-That number is an upper bound for $|\mc{K}_0|$, also an upper bound for the number of iterations required by Algorithm~\ref{alg:pop:kt} to terminate.
+One would like to know what is the number of complex solutions to the polynomial system~\reff{cpxkkt:Fxy} for generic polynomials $F,g,h$.
+That number is an upper bound for $|\mc{K}_0|$ and so is also an upper bound for the number of iterations required by Algorithm~\ref{alg:pop:kt} to terminate.
 The following theorem gives an upper bound for $|\mc{K}_0|$.

 \begin{theorem} For the degrees $a_i, b_j$ as in Theorem~\ref{thm:Cktpt:fnt}, let \be M \, := \, \sum_{ \substack{ \{i_1, \ldots, i_{r_1} \} \subseteq [\ell_1], 0\leq r_1 \leq n \\ \{j_1, \ldots, j_{r_2} \} \subseteq [\ell_2], 0\leq r_2 \leq m }} a_{i_1} \cdots a_{ i_{r_1} } b_{j_1} \cdots b_{ j_{r_2} } \cdot s \ee where in the above the number $s$ is given as